tripledes/sjimenez-lxc/README.md

 ## Limitations

-The module lxc only works for Ubuntu 14.04 and 12.04, on other platforms with Ruby LXC bindings installed, the types should work as expected.
+The module lxc only works for Ubuntu 14.04, on other platforms with Ruby LXC bindings installed, the types should work as expected.

 ## Contributions